 Susan Winterberg: The greatest advances in the inclusive economy field have been in the area of diversity and inclusion.
 Looking back just 50 years, it is astounding to see how much attitudes have changed regarding women and minorities in the workplace.
 Similarly, business leaders have been increasingly using their voices to stand up for diversity, which became evident when the U.S. business community came out in full force earlier this year: More than 100 companies signed an amicus brief on the U.S. Executive Order on Immigration.

-It continues with new business commitments to advance the rights of women, refugees, the LGBTQI+ community, and others announced almost every week.
+It continues with new business commitments to advance the rights of women, refugees, the LGBTIQ+ community, and others announced almost every week.
 Nonetheless, much work still needs to be done on diversity.
 In particular, we will need to innovate and build a better evidence base on what works to retain and promote more women and minorities in key industries and occupations, close pay gaps, and increase representation in C-suites and boards.

 Best: What does sustainable business, specifically as it relates to inclusive economy, look like in 2030?